 About this courseSkip About this course

-In this course, you will learn how to use online simulations which are aligned with the Next Generation Science Standards in order to develop core biology content and practices.
+In this discussion-based course, you will learn how to use online simulations which are aligned with the Next Generation Science Standards in order to develop core biology content and practices.
 The student facing materials consist of five modules designed for implementation over several class periods, serving as a replacement for an existing lab or activity.
 The online simulations include optional entry-level coding and the course provides support for learning to teach this with students.
 The materials include student and teacher guides with built in informal assessments.
-You will get a chance to work through these materials, watch teachers experienced with the materials teach the lessons, and then interact with experienced BioGraph teachers through online forums and webinars.
+You will get a chance to work through these materials, watch teachers experienced with the materials teach the lessons, and then interact with experienced BioGraph teachers through online forums, webinars, and expert facilitation.